aljc/aljc.github.io/notes/aesthetic-dna.md

 CLIP embeddings are powerful for first-order visual and semantic clustering, but they often miss the deeper conceptual bridges that connect ideas across domains.
 By augmenting CLIP embeddings with LLM-generated world knowledge, we were able to reveal deeper similarities rooted in shared cultural, aesthetic, and scientific lineages.

-This allowed us to traverse embedding spaces in new ways, finding connections like: Pollock paintings ↔ Tokyo streetwear ↔ Vaporwave
+This allowed us to traverse embedding spaces in new ways, finding connections like: Pollock paintings ↔ Tokyo streetwear ↔ Vaporwave.

 ## The Evolution of Taste